DanielMoscoso/100day_challenge/Readme.txt

 		 housecleaning, and DocStrings.
 		-If the person answers the 50 states right, then the game ends.
 Also, there is a command that would end the game right away 'exit'.
+		-I re-arranged the code a bit and put the functions on top, that way it is easier to read.
+Now the game keeps track of the states that that person missed when the game ended, and writes it in a 'csv' file.
+The file only has the name of the states: no coordinates or anything else.
 ===============================================================================